NaiyanJones/naiyanjones.github.io/_posts/2019-11-04-british-politicians-amas-reddit-thematic-analysis.md

 excerpt_separator: <!--more-->
 ---

 _This blogpost is the first in a two-part series which outlines the result of a study on MP’s social media Q&As sessions.
-This first post details the themes of questions asked,_ [_the second on the extent to which MPs answered said questions_](https://medium.com/p/358fd981bca1/)_.
+This first post details the themes of questions asked,_ [_the second on the extent to which MPs evaded answering questions_](/_posts/2019-11-04-british-politicians-amas-reddit-equivocative-analysis)_.
 The dissertation received a Distinction from the University of Birmingham, 2019._

 ![](/assets/images/0__zUrDMfVTl65kXEA8.jpg)